 How Air Conditioners are Recycled

 It’s not every day that people recycle their aircon units, so it is okay to feel a little bit lost.
-Before you get a new AC, it’s best to already have an idea regarding the recycling process, including where you should take it to or ask if your installer of your new system will dispose of this for you.
+Before you get a new AC, it’s best to already have an idea regarding the recycling process, including where you should take it to, or ask if the installer of your new system will dispose of this for you.

 To recycle the air conditioner, you only have to take it to a recycling factory or scrap yard.
 Choose a scrap yard that will handle the dismantling for you.
 Ask whether the service is available so that you do not have to take the components apart on your own or hire another person to do it.